bepursuant/SublimeNodeMCU/README.md

   7 % 15 % 23 % 31 % 38 % 46 % 54 % 62 % 70 % 77 % 85 % 93 %
 [Finished in 6.8s]
 ```

+# Installation

+1. Clone this project into `%APPDATA%\Sublime Text 3\Packages\User`.
+Rename folder to "SublimeNodeMCU" if necessary.
+Full file path to the sublime-build file should be `%APPDATA%\Sublime Text 3\Packages\User\SublimeNodeMCU\SublimeNodeMCU.sublime-build`.
+2. Adjust the settings at the top of SublimeNodeMCU.py to match your environment.
+Mainly, the COM port variable.
+3. Within Sublime Text 3, click `Tools >> Build System >> SublimeNodeMCU`.
+4. Open a lua file and press F7.
+You will see the console output, and if everything is workign, something similar to the output above.